How to Choose a Children’s Multivitamin

 Consider Delivery Method and Practicality

-Children's supplements come in several formats: gummies, chewables, liquids, and capsules or tablets.
-Each involves tradeoffs that go beyond taste preference.
+Children's supplements come in many forms: gummies, chewables, liquids, and capsules or tablets.
+Each has implications beyond preference.

 Children's Multivitamin Formats: Common Tradeoffs